lynnfaraday/aresmush.com/_root/fs3/fs3.3/min-maxing.md

 Of course you *could* do it differently.
 Any number of systems do, by having tiered skill costs, or skill costs tied to attribute ratings, or whatever.
 But each of those systems runs contrary to the two goals stated above.

-Why not make XP also 1-1?
+Why not make XP also 1-1 to make it "fair"?
 Slow XP gain combats the MU "dino effect" where veterans end up way ahead of new characters.
 Also, if you allow people to start out awesome *and* advance quickly, they'll rapidly achieve untouchable levels, making it harder to invent challenges for them.

 ## Why Do People Think This is a Problem?